Ultimate Las Vegas Real Estate Investing Guide for 2026

 Las Vegas School Ratings

-The public education curriculum in Las Vegas is K-12, with grade schools, middle schools, and high schools.
+The public schools in Las Vegas have a kindergarten to 12th grade setup, and are made up of primary schools, middle schools, and high schools.

-The Las Vegas public education system has a graduation rate.
+The Las Vegas school system has a graduation rate.

 School Quick Stats